Malicious Pseudo-Ranging and Localization of Static LOS Wireless Users via Downlink Modulation Classification and Uplink

 \section{Performance Evaluation}

-We evaluate the impact of the proposed passive attack across three different frequencies, in the microwave band (the sub-$6$ GHz band) and millimeter-wave band.
-We also consider three different transmit powers of Alice.
+We evaluate the impact of the proposed passive attack across three different frequencies, i.e., 5 GHz (the microwave band), 28 GHz and 100 GHz (the millimeter-wave band).
+We also consider three different transmit powers of Alice, i.e., 200 mW, 300 mW, and 400 mW (with an uncertainty of 10\%).
 This results in nine distinct scenarios depicted in Table~\ref{tab:results_phase1}.
+The gains of transmit antennas at Alice, Bob, and receive antenna at Eve are set to 1.
+The transmit power of Bob is set to 0.5 mW (with an uncertainty of 10\%).

 In the downlink phase, modulation classification results are obtained by testing the trained CNN on the corresponding testing dataset for each scenario.
 The CNN implementation and training are performed in JupyterLab, while the training and testing datasets are generated using MATLAB.
 For the uplink phase, the scenarios in Table~\ref{tab:results_phase1} are simulated using MATLAB Site Viewer, with the system model defined in Section~\ref{sys_model}.
 From the downlink phase, Eve is provided with the upper and lower limits of Bob's ring.
 Localization performance is assessed by repeating the localization task $1000$ times with Bob positioned arbitrarily each time.
 The following subsections provide key results and discussions for the different phases of the proposed approach.